CRISES IN THE CAPITALIST SYSTEM

 USA INVOLVEMENT.

-The United States joined on 6 April 1917 to support the Triple Entente, partly to protect loans and supplies it had given to the Entente powers.
+The United States joined on 6 April 1917 to support the Triple Entente, because;

 END OF THE WAR.